-Scientists have examined how maternal age affects baby health for decades, but only recently started to investigate if the father’s age matters.
-Adding to the small but growing pile, researchers analyzed kids’ behaviors from early childhood through adolescence and found that the age of men at conception had a great effect on their child’s social skills.
+Scientists have examined for decades how maternal age affects baby health, but only recently have they started to investigate if the father’s age matters.
+Adding to the small but growing pile of data, researchers analyzed kids’ behaviors from early childhood through adolescence and found that the age of men at conception had a great effect on their child’s social skills.

-Results showed that children born to fathers younger than 25-years-old and older than 51-years-old showed more prosocial behaviors in early development, but there was a ceiling.
+Results showed that children born to fathers younger than 25 or older than 51 showed more prosocial behaviors in early development, but there was a ceiling.
 By the time they reached adolescence, these kids had fallen behind their peers with middle-aged dads.
-This was true across the board for social behaviors but no other domain, even after researchers controlled for maternal age.
-Further genetic analysis revealed that social development was primarily driven by genetic factors, rather than environmental.
+This was true across the board for social behaviors but not in any other domain, even after researchers controlled for maternal age.
+Further genetic analysis revealed that social development was primarily driven by genetic factors, rather than environmental ones.
 Notably, those genetic effects became more significant as paternal age increased.

 “Increased importance of genetic factors observed in the offspring of older, but not very young fathers, suggests that there could be different mechanisms behind the effects at these two extremes of paternal age,” Dr. Magdalena Janecka, lead author of the study, explained in a news release.
 “Although the resulting behavioral profiles in their offspring were similar, the causes could be vastly different.”

 Like many complex experiments, this raises more questions than it answers and more research needs to be done to duplicate results and determine biological correlations.
 Still, Dr. Janecka and her team hope that doing so will offer more insight into parental age and the potential risks associated with it, including but not limited to autism and schizophrenia, which past studies have explored.
 Until then, use the phrase “old man” with caution.